Skincare, Reviews, Sun care

 Fixing powder has been added to the composition of the product, so a lasting and flawless result lasts all day long, does not leave marks on clothes.

-Who is this foundation for?
+Who is this Tone-Up Cream For?

 For those who want a lightweight, natural finish.

-numbuzin No.3 Porcelain Base-skip Tone Up Beige Ingredients
+Numbuzin No.3 Porcelain Base-skip Tone Up Beige Ingredients

 Water, Zinc Oxide, Cyclohexasiloxane, Propanediol, Propylheptyl Caprylate, Caprylyl Methicone, Trimethylsiloxysilicate, Polyglyceryl-3 Polydimethylsiloxyethyl Dimethicone, Titanium Dioxide, Niacinamide, Disiloxane, Butyloctyl Salicylate, Centella Asiatica Extract, Polygonum Cuspidatum Root Extract, Scutellaria Baicalensis Root Extract, Camellia Sinensis Leaf Extract, Rosmarinus Officinalis (Rosemary) Leaf Extract, Chamomilla Recutita (Matricaria) Flower Extract, Artemisia Capillaris Extract, Glycyrrhiza Glabra (Licorice) Root Extract, Houttuynia Cordata Extract, Melaleuca Alternifolia (Tea Tree) Extract, Rosmarinus Officinalis (Rosemary) Leaf Oil, Disteardimonium Hectorite, Magnesium Sulfate, Triethoxycaprylylsilane, 1,2-Hexanediol, Polyglyceryl-2, Dipolyhydroxystearate, Lauryl Polyglyceryl-3 Polydimethylsiloxyethyl Dimethicone, Methyl Methacrylate Crosspolymer, Polymethylsilsesquioxane, Dicaprylyl Carbonate, Glyceryl Caprylate, Caprylyl Glycol, Mica, Aluminum Hydroxide, Ethylhexylglycerin, Perfluorooctyl Triethoxysilane, Tocopherol, Butylene Glycol, Pentylene Glycol, Iron Oxides(Ci 77492), Iron Oxides(Ci 77491), Iron Oxides(Ci 77499).

-Sunscreen filter Soothing herbal ingredients Active ingredients Humectant/Moisturizing
+Sunscreen filter Herb Active Humectant/Moisturizing Brightening

-Sunscreen filters
+Sunscreen Filters

 Zinc Oxide